wcgcyx/teler/README.md

 _Note: This documentation and teler is still WIP, feel free to reach out for any question._

 # Datadir size
-The following table summarises the disk usage of a synced Teler compared with a synced Erigon (with `--prune=hrtc`).
+The following table summarises the disk usage of a synced Teler compared with Erigon (with `--prune=hrtc`).
 |          Network      |   Teler   |   Erigon   |
 | :-------------------: | :-------: |  :-------: |
 |         Mainnet       |   TBD     |    TBD     |